-They grow well in tropical climates and need full exposure to the sun for growth and flowering.
-The soil should be well drained where the roots of the tree can grow deeper.
+They grow well in tropical climates and need complete exposure to the sun for growth and flowering.
+The soil should be well-drained where the tree's roots can grow deeper.
 They usually reach a height of about 50 metres and develop a broad canopy of numerous branches, which makes them excellent for shade.
 The large number of branches they develop seem to be brittle, and they are most prone to breaking when there are strong winds.

 Space Is Important!

-Make sure you have enough space, as they grow deep roots and develop large number of wide and long branches.
-It is not a good idea to plant these trees near buildings and other structures, as the roots can interfere with the foundation of the buildings and also the growth of the branches may be affected.
+Make sure you have enough space as they grow deep roots and develop many wide and long branches.
+It is not a good idea to plant these trees near buildings and other structures, as the roots can interfere with the buildings' foundation and the growth of the branches may be affected.
 The trees usually bloom fully in the spring season.
 When they bloom, they look stunning due to the large number of flowers that form in racemes in pink, yellow, light orange, red and white colours.

-Its green coloured seeds are produced in long cylindrical seed capsules which can be 25 cm long.
-They turn dark brown or black in color as they matures and get dried.
+Its green coloured seeds are produced in long cylindrical seed capsules, which can be 25 cm long.
+They turn dark brown or black as they mature and dry.
 And the natural propagation happens through the dried seeds that burst out of the pods.
-However, they produce very few or no such seed capsules and so the propagation must be done through either grafting or air layering techniques.
+However, they produce very few or no such seed capsules, so the propagation must be done through either grafting or air layering techniques.

 Climate and Watering Conditions

-They can usually tolerate droughts, but they don't do well in extremely cold climates.
+They can usually tolerate droughts, but they don't do well in frigid climates.
 Sometimes, they seem to survive mild winters.
-Today, they are widely grown in Hawaii and you can see many especially in Honolulu where it is also the official tree.
-They are also grown in many parts of Southeast Asian countries and also in places like Florida and Texas.
+Today, they are widely grown in Hawaii, and you can see many, especially in Honolulu, where it is also the official tree.
+They are also grown in many parts of Southeast Asian countries and places like Florida and Texas.